John-Abbott-College/4A8-Notes/31_Installer_WAP.md

 Select `Choose Certificate...` and `Create...`

-You could select your Team name as the Publisher Common Name.
-Choose a password that you will not lose!
+You could enter your Team name as the Publisher Common Name.

+Choose a password that you will **not lose**!

 Create the certificate.

 Note that when you View the certificate, `View Full Certificate`, you note that it is indicated that the certificate is not trusted.